alphalon/kotlin-scripting/README.md

 - `KO_COMMAND` - the resolved command name
 - `KO_SCRIPT` - the filename of the script being executed
 - `KO_SCRIPT_DIR` - the directory of the script file being executed
-- `KO_SEARCH_PATH` - the list of files and directories used to search for scripts
+- `KO_SEARCH_PATH` - the list of files and directories used to search for commands and scripts
-- `KO_REPO` - the top-level directory of the source code repository, optional
+- `KO_REPO` - the top-level directory of the source code repository, if found
-- `KO_PROJECT` - the top-level directory of current project, optional
+- `KO_PROJECT` - the top-level directory of current project, if found
-- `KO_MODULE` - the nearest directory representing a module, optional
+- `KO_MODULE` - the nearest directory representing a module, if found
 - `KO_REPO_FILE` - the marker identifying the repository
-- `KO_PROJECT_FILE` - the primary build file used for the project
+- `KO_PROJECT_FILE` - the primary build file (marker) used for the project

-The `Framework` class in the scripting library provides convenient access to the runtime environment setup by the framework.
+The `Framework` class in the scripting library provides convenient access to the runtime environment setup by the framework script.

 ## Scripting Library